15 Foods Anti-Aging Experts Eat Every Day

 Milk

-Shutterstock 262616438
+shutterstock 262616438

 “I always emphasize to my students that it’s best to get your nutrients from foods, so I drink three to four glasses of 1 percent fat milk every day for the calcium, vitamin D, and the protein content to maintain my health and keep my bones strong,” says Sandra Poirier, EdD, MS, professor of nutrition and food science at Middle Tennessee State University in Murfreesboro.
 “Calcium is a mineral that is necessary for life.
 We have mostly heard how it helps to build strong bones; however, it is also needed for blood to clot, muscles to contract, and the heart to beat.
 Vitamin D, often in fortified milks, aids in the absorption of calcium and phosphorus in our bodies, helps bring calcium and phosphorus to our bones and teeth and helps regulate how much calcium remains in our blood.
 Together with calcium, vitamin D helps protect against the loss of bone mass and reduces your risk of a fracture as you age.”
 Drink milk straight up or use it as an ingredient in overnight oats or muffins.